 - Mashed meat with mashed or ground vegetables such as peas and potatoes or kale and squash

 - Rainbow on a plate: Using tiny pieces of soft, strained, pureed, and mashed food options, look for a variety of colors to offer.
 Some fun options could include banana, avocado, sweet potato, peas, blueberry, raspberry, cheese, and chicken.

 Though there’s a greater variety of foods babies eat now, formula or breastmilk continues to be their primary source of nutrition until age 1.
 At 9 months old, babies get more comfortable with self-feeding and eating the foods their families enjoy.
 After all, eating solid foods is a sensory wonderland of texture, smells, and tastes.
 Not to mention all that fun making messes with those adorably curious fingers.

 As you begin to focus on meal planning for your baby, there are few things to keep in mind:

 - Babies need four to five servings of fruits and vegetables a day.
-A serving size for a nine-month-old is less than a quarter cup.
+A serving size for a 9-month-old is less than a quarter cup.

 - "Eat the rainbow" is excellent advice because it gives your baby exposure to lots of different fruits, vegetables, grains, and starches.

-- Fresh fruit cut up in small pieces such as banana, raspberries, or blueberries
+- Soft fresh fruit cut up in small pieces (think: banana, raspberries, or blueberries)

-- Unsweetened oatmeal made with breastmilk (or formula) and add in apples and pears, or banana slices.
-It is essential to steam the apples or pears to make them soft enough for your baby to mash with their gums.
+- Unsweetened oatmeal made with breastmilk or formula combined with cut-up and cooked apples and pears or banana slices.
+(It is essential to steam the apples or pears to make them soft enough for your baby to mash with their gums.)

-- Yogurt with fresh, cut-up, soft berries such as blueberries or raspberries
+- Full-fat yogurt mixed with mashed or pureed berries such as blueberries, blackberries, strawberries, or raspberries

 - Spread hummus on soft crackers or bread